 - Move away from legacy technologies and manual processes and move towards cloud-based solutions for IAM

-- OKTA integrates with Active Directory on-premise which makes the transition seamless and easy for users to adopt
+- OKTA is able to dominate the industry by being able to integrate with Active Directories on-premise which makes the transition seamless and easy for users to adopt

 - Let The Experts Do The Heavy Lifting

 - OKTA has proven their platform, built ways to seamlessly transition legacy system clients to the cloud, and most importantly, they’ve scaled it.

 - BlueFletch has clients using their products on multiple continents, has partnerships with the leading Android rugged device manufacturers in the industry, and integrates with OKTA for SSO on Android mobile devices right out-of-the-box.

 - Single Sign-On In the Field Is More Valuable Than Ever

 - Millions of dollars are lost annually in associate productivity due to logins and login-related issues.